garrettmflynn/escode/README.md

 As such, this specification treats **namespace imports** (which access default *and* named exports) as first-class citizens.

 ### Default Exports
-The `default` export defines the behavior of the Plugin.
+The `default` export defines the behavior of the Component.

 ### Named Exports
- `named` exports define the states of the Plugin.
+ `named` exports define the states of the Component.

  However, **multiple named exports** without a default function may also be passed.
-These are transformed into individual plugins within the same graph.
+These are transformed into individual Components within the same graph.

 ## Acknowledgments